 The azimuth of the sun Ψ_S , or solar azimuthal angle, is defined as the angle between the projection of the direction of the sun on the horizontal plane and a reference direction (Figure 3.4).
 There are several conventions for measuring Ψ_S .
-The simplest is to count Ψ_S clockwise from north where its value is 0.
+The simplest is to count Ψ_S clockwise from north where its value is θ .
 Thus, it is $\pi/2$ (90°) for east, π (180°) for south and $3\pi/2$ (270°) for west.
 This convention is that recommended by the international organization for standardization ISO in geographic information (ISO 19115) and is used in this text.
-The solar azimuth Ψ_S is given by the following equations:
+The following equations link θ_S and Ψ_S :